CreativeSDK/web-getting-started-samples/image-editor-ui-angular-express-hi-res/readme.md

-# Web (Angular and Express): Image Editor UI
+# Web (Angular and Express): Image Editor UI, High Resolution

-This is an example of using the Creative SDK for web with Angular and Express.
+This is an example of using the Creative SDK Image Editor for Web with Angular and Express.
+It shows one way to set up your client and server for **High Resolution image editing**.

+_**Note:** Approval is required for High Resoltion image editing to work in the Web Image Editor.
+For more information about getting approval, see the [High Resolution image editing guide](https://creativesdk.adobe.com/docs/android/#/articles/highresolution/index.html)._

 ## How to use

 Just follow the steps below.
+Note that high resolution image editing will only work if you have been approved (see above).

 ### In your browser

 1. [Register a new app for the Creative SDK](https://creativesdk.adobe.com/myapps.html)
-2. Note your Client ID.
-You will need it soon.
+2. Note your Client ID and Secret.
+You will need them soon.

 ### In your local development environment